PBA Bowling (1995 video game)

 PBA Bowling is a 1995 bowling sports-based video game from Bethesda Softworks.
+It is the official bowling game of the Professional Bowlers Association.
 A sequel, PBA Tour Bowling 2, was released in 2000.

+Gameplay

+PBA Bowling has available play modes of singles, teams, and tournament/league.
+Players customize their own bowlers, selecting characters, naming them and selecting their clothes.
+Players interact with the game using four windows: the scorecard, a view to set the spin and power on the ball, a view for aiming the shot, and a display of the ball hitting the pins.
+Players are able to select their ball weight and choose lane conditions.
+Players may position their bowlers anywhere on the lane, using the aiming arrows to line up the throw.

+Development

+PBA Bowling was developed by Bethesda Softworks and MediaTech West.
+Bruce Nesmith was involved in the project.
+The game features the PBA logo on the packaging along with an endorsement from PBA Hall of Famer Walter Ray Williams Jr. Williams' likeness also appears on the packaging.

+Virgin Interactive Entertainment distributed the game in the UK, Germany, Australia, Scandinavia, Spain, and Italy.

 Reception

 GameSpot gave the game a 6.2 of 10 stating "I'm sure there are people out there saying “Yeah, football and baseball are great, but when is a bowling game for the PC coming out?”
 Well, here it is.
 And, if you're a die-hard bowler, it's probably all you hoped for.
 For the rest of us, though, PBA Bowling leaves a little to be desired."